 In 2014, New York enacted comprehensive corporate tax reform, which takes effect for tax years beginning on or after January 1, 2015.
-Some of the major reform provisions are listed in the "recently enacted legislation" section of this report.
 This section discusses the impact corporate reform has on the structure of the Tax Expenditure Report.
 The most salient change is the merger of the Bank Tax (Article 32) into the Corporate Franchise Tax (Article 9-A).

-In keeping with the practice of the Tax Expenditure Report to reflect the law as it is in effect in the year it is produced, 2016 in this instance, the main body of the report contains a description of the new Article 9-A and each of its tax expenditures.
+In keeping with the practice of the Tax Expenditure Report to reflect the law as it is in effect in the year it is produced, 2017 in this instance, the main body of the report contains a description of the new Article 9-A and each of its tax expenditures.
 However, estimates for the individual expenditures will not be available for several years.
 This is because the complete, verified study file that will contain the 2015 tax returns will not be available until 2018.
 The extent of the changes under reform are so vast, and the nature of the changes are so interrelated, it is not possible to forecast discrete components in isolation using existing study files.
 Forecasting of tax expenditures under the new 9-A will not be possible until tax returns containing actual data for these expenditure items are filed.